shnkreddy98/Coding-Challenge/task2/README.md

 **Proposed approach: linear probing on a frozen DINOv3 backbone.**

 Train a linear projection head (1024 -> 256) plus a binary segmentation head (256 -> 1) on top of a fully frozen DINOv3 ViT-L/16 backbone, using `BCEWithLogitsLoss` against the mito binary mask.
 Train across all crops from both datasets simultaneously so the projection generalises rather than overfitting to a single acquisition.
+Training parameters are set in `config.yaml`: `PROJ_DIM` (projection output size), `N_EPOCHS`, and `LR`.

 | Component | Parameters |
 |-----------|-----------|